 The INN was founded in 1983 as a single soup kitchen run by a small group of concerned volunteers.
 Working at a church in Hempstead, New York, the volunteers discovered that not only were there large numbers of hungry people on Long Island, but that individuals working together could make a difference in their lives.The volunteers began to form a network of soup kitchens to feed hungry Long Islanders.
 Soon after the Hempstead soup kitchen began operations, others opened in Long Beach and Central Islip.
 The INN opened its first emergency shelter in 1984.
 The INN began to plan and institute a series of wide-ranging programs to help people from all over Long Island who were plagued by hunger and homelessness.
+Today, The INN operates the Mary Brennan INN, the largest soup kitchen on Long Island, as well as the Center for Transformative Change, a resource center and free clothing and housewares boutique, as well as emergency and long-term housing shelters.

 The INN was started by Pat O’Connor, a mother of nine, and Michael Moran, then a Chaplain at Hofstra University, who had been taking student volunteers to work at a soup kitchen in Brooklyn.
 Moran felt that there was a need for a soup kitchen closer to home.
 So he advertised for volunteers, 30 people responded, among them was Jean Kelly, an executive at a Long Island advertising agency.
 Jean Kelly is currently the Executive Director of The INN.